Skip to content

 DSM2 has been tested on Windows 10.

-DSM2 is distributed as a .zip file, which contains the model executables and input files.
+• DSM2 is distributed as a .zip file containing the model executables and input files.

-You should not unzip it to a location with spaces.
+• Do not unzip it to a location with spaces in the path.

-Vista, one of the first graphical tools for examining data in HEC-DSS format, comes with DSM2 in the /dsm2/vista/bin directory.
+• Vista: A graphical tool for examining data in HEC-DSS format, included in the /dsm2/vista/bin directory.

-HEC-DSSVUE is distributed by HEC and is actively maintained.
-Most people use DSSVUE as their primary tool with Vista for specific tasks.
-An Excel add-in for DSS data is also available on the HEC web page.
+• HEC-DSSVUE: Distributed by HEC and actively maintained.
+Most users prefer DSSVUE as their primary tool, with Vista used for specific tasks.
+An Excel add-in for DSS data is also available on the HEC website.

 Test Launching DSM2